LightningLord/errandsontheway/README.md

 Get a Bing api key from http://www.microsoft.com/maps/create-a-bing-maps-key.aspx Create a .env file in the root directory.
 Save your key as BING_KEY = yourkey (no quotes).

-#####VCR Errors
-If VCR Errors come up that reference options_spec.rb, delete options_spec.yml in the vcr_cassettes folder and run the tests again.